Our Constitution Was Unanimously Ratified On February 5, 2012.

 1. The church shall elect and maintain in office four Budget Committee members by majority affirmative vote of members present during a scheduled business meeting.
 Committee members must be tithing church members in good standing.

-2. Shall develop a mandatory annual church budget and present it to the congregation for discussion, modification, and approval by majority vote of church members present during a scheduled business meeting no later than December 1 of the year preceding the budget year.
+2. Shall develop a mandatory annual church budget and present it to the congregation for discussion, modification, and approval by majority vote of church members present during the annual business meeting to be convened on the second Sunday of December of the year preceding the budget year.
 Each approved budget shall be in effect from January 1 through December 31 of the budget year.

 3. Shall be chaired by the Pastor who is a voting member.
 The Committee shall recommend a budget agreed to by majority vote of members during a scheduled church business meeting.
 The Pastor shall call one or more Budget Committee meetings during the month of November preceding the budget year to prepare the budget.